Alas, nuclear proponents have now found a new generation of the gullible – Walt Patterson

 Uranium isn’t the only radioactive material in the dust in uranium mines – in fact it only contributes about one seventh of the radioactivity of the dust.
 The rest is produced by other radioactive elements in the decay chain of uranium.
 Nearly half of them are beta emitters rather than alpha emitters, so there’s a lot of both kinds of radiation around.

 It’s not only the miners breathing the dust who are at risk.
 The tailings from the mines contain the same range of radioactive materials, which inevitably escape into the surrounding environment.
-There are always radioactive materials in the environment, but the quantities in the vicinity of uranium mines are far, far greater.
+There are always radioactive materials in the environment, but the quantities released into the environment in the vicinity of uranium mines are far, far greater.
 This contaminates water supplies and soil, affecting anyone living in the area or eating food grown there.
 Dust from the tailings frequently gets into the air, too.
 The health of the general population for miles around uranium mines in India (to my knowledge) and other places (I’m sure) is badly affected.
 The industry of course deny this, but the reality on the ground is unmistakeable.
 But the people affected are poor villagers, and the authorities don’t care.

 A fact very popular with nuclear apologists is that waste from coal mining and ash from coal fired power stations contains more uranium than is used in equivalent nuclear power stations.
 However, the concentration of this uranium in the waste and the ash is only comparable with the concentration of uranium in the environment in general, whereas it’s very much more concentrated in uranium mine tailings.
 And of course the waste from nuclear reactors is thousands of times more radioactive than the uranium they consume anyway.
 (Every reference to “uranium” in this paragraph really should refer to “uranium and the other radioactive elements in its decay chain”, but this doesn’t really affect the argument.
 “Thousands of times” is also a simplification: initially it’s millions; after a few years it’s thousands; it’ll gradually get down to be the same as the radioactivity of the original uranium – in about 2,000 years.)